10-3-pursuit/project-inventory-web-application/readme.md

 ### Project Overview

+Create a new repository for this project.
+Deploy your project to Github Pages.
-There are no tests for this project and you _should not_ fork and clone this repository.
-Instead, create a new repository.
+There are no tests for this project and you **should not** fork and clone this repository.

 #### Project Example